projecthorus/HorusGroundStation/README.md

  * Note: The tighter timing restrictions needed for the new low priority uplink packets might mean the SPI Bridge interface may not be usable.

 ## Usage - Client Applications
-There are a few example client applications in this repository
+There are a few example client applications in this repository.
+Make a copy of defaults.cfg.example as defaults.cfg and edit as appropriate before running any of these.

 * HorusGroundStation.py - Horus Cutdown Payload ground-station GUI application, which shows telemetry information and allows commanding of the cutdown payload.
-  * This can read some user settings (Callsign, Cutdown Password) from defaults.cfg
+  * This reads some user settings (Callsign, Cutdown Password) from defaults.cfg
 * HorusMessenger.py - Basic text-messenger GUI application.
+Partially deprecated with the addition of 'status' messages to the main HorusGroundStation GUI.
 * PacketSniffer.py - Console application which prints a textual representation of all LoRaUDPServer UDP broadcast packets seen on the local network.
 * TelemetryUpload.py - Listens for payload telemetry, and uploads to Habitat.
 * ChaseTracker.py - Pushes chase car positions from a local GPS (configured in defaults.cfg) to Habitat, and also into the local network via UDP broadcast.
+* ChaseTrackerNoGUI.py - Same as above, but with no GUI, suitable for Headless use.
+* SummaryGUI.py - A 'Heads Up' GUI with just the basic payload information.
+Used in my chase car to provide a quick-look display to the driver.